By Jim Langley

 Last tip!
 Since I still see spent CO2 cartridges tossed roadside – please remember after fixing a flat to tuck the empty canister away, bring it home and recycle it.

-If you’re a CO2 user please share your best pros, cons and tips in the comments below the Newsletter version of this article.
+If you’re a CO2 user please share your best pros, cons and tips in the comments below.